pwnerblu/pwnerblu-UI/README.md

 It simply means that this UI script doesn't expose untethered options (yet).

 Feel free to fork this repository and contribute to improvements for the interface script!
+If you fork this repository, do NOT include the full turdus merula project or its files in your fork.
+Only the pwnerblu UI.
+Instead, always redirect users to the official turdus merula website for downloading Turdus Merula.